kraken47/kraken47.github.io/README.md

 # ATM Development Engineer

 #### Summary:
 Experiencing over 3 years on ATM repair process administration.
-I have good insight in ATM business from, product development, logistics, and supply chain.
+I have good insight in ATM business from product development, logistics, to supply chain.
 I always eager in new challanges.

 #### Technical Skills: